 The grotto served as a central gathering space that featured a copy of the painting, Mary, Undoer of Knots, but it was also part of a carefully crafted environment with landscaping, hand-built tables for writing, a fountain, nighttime projections, and strands of ribbons extending outward and connecting to surrounding structures.
 Originally envisioned as a place-based work, interest in the project grew and inquiries began coming in to the artist’s studio, asking how those who could not physically visit the work could participate.
 The studio created a machine to cut mural cloth and began mailing out ribbons and adding the struggles sent back to structure.

 As the Pope’s visit arrived, excitement built on the ground, with the number of visitors ramping up to 20,000 per day.
-Speaking to the energetic quality of the site, Saligman noted that the more struggles were added, the more peaceful the site became, with the contemplative demeanor of the participants creating a palpable atmosphere (interview with the artist).
+Speaking to the energetic quality of the site, Saligman noted that the more struggles were added, the more peaceful the site became, with the contemplative demeanor of the participants creating a palpable atmosphere.
 When the Pope’s procession passed the basilica, he stopped to bless the grotto, the individuals, and their struggles.
 All told, 150,000 individuals participated in the project.

 Although the grotto was dismantled after the Pope’s visit, the struggles shared have found a new life as shelter.
 Following the grotto project, Saligman was commissioned by Project HOME to create a new work in one of their transitional housing communities.
 For that piece, Knotted Sanctuary, struggles from Knotted Grotto were dyed, rolled, and installed in the walls of the new residence, functioning as both an art installation and insulation.
 The burdens shared in Knotted Grotto have thus traced a cycle from painful struggle through communal catharsis to enriching a space of new beginnings.